NicoMontoya/NicoMontoya.github.io/_posts/2019-05-24-WaterWellPredictiveModelExploration.md

 published: True
 ---

-## **Goal**

-I participated in a competition using a dataset which contained information about water wells in Tanzania.
-The competition was to build the best predictive model for classifying the water wells in Tanzania.
+I participated in a competition using a dataset describing water wells in Tanzania.
+The goal was to build the best predictive model for classifying the water wells in Tanzania.
 There were three classes of wells, functioning, non-functioning, and functioning but needs repairs.
-Using some machine learning techniques, this post will go through my process of fine tuning a model to help with a real world problem.
+Using some machine learning techniques, and data analysis, this post will go through my process of fine tuning a model and thought process to help improve a real world problem.

 **Quick Baseline**